mmyassin12/rcm_project_final_report/README.md

 After that, I added the Products copy activity, which loads product data into Azure storage.

 I set it to run only after the Data Dictionary completes successfully so that the pipeline maintains a consistent processing sequence.

-I also enabled type conversion during this step to ensure data values are correctly interpreted during ingestion.

 ##### D. Sales Pipeline dataset